Thursday, November 18, 2010

 Biological Weapons

-There are a variety of microorganisms that can be used as biological weapons.
+Biological Weapons There are a variety of microorganisms that can be used as biological weapons.
 Agents are commonly chosen because they are highly toxic, easily obtainable and inexpensive to produce, easily transferable from person to person, can be dispersed in aerosol form, or have no known vaccine.
-Below is a list of a few potential biological organisms that may be used as biological weapons.
+Below is a list of a few potential biological organisms that may be used as biological weapo...

 Read more »